-Kilkis, in Central Macedonia, is such a place.
-People there don’t just honour tradition, they live it in their everyday lives; in the music that accompanies their every joy or sorrow; in the customs of the various cultures that found refuge there through the centuries; in their relationship with nature which manifests itself in the celebrations they organize for every new harvest.
+Kilkis, in Central Macedonia, is a place where people don’t just honour tradition, they live it in their everyday lives.
+It’s in the music that accompanies their every joy or sorrow; in the customs of the various cultures that found refuge there through the centuries; in people’s relationship with nature which manifests itself in the celebrations organised at the arrival of each new harvest.

 What to do in Kilkis

-Goumenissa is a picturesque town at the foot of Paiko, about 40 kilometres from the city of Kilkis.
-It is famed for its wines and since the locals are hardcore revelers, it’s a good opportunity for you to have an extra glass of wine or two … unless you find you prefer good ‘tsipouro’, the local white spirit for which it is also famed.
+Goumenissa is a picturesque town at the foot of Paiko, about 40km from the city of Kilkis.
+It is famed for its wines, so it’s a good opportunity for you to have a glass or two … unless you prefer good ‘tsipouro’, the local white spirit for which it is also famed.

-The locals are rightfully proud of their musical traditions passed down from father to son for many decades.
-The brass bands of Goumenissa are known all over the world and have taken part in many music festivals representing this particular kind of Balkan music.
-Since these bands accompany every social event in town, you will definitely hear them during your stay and the experience will be so moving that it will stay with you for a long time.
+The locals are rightfully proud of their musical traditions, passed from father to son.
+The brass bands of Goumenissa have taken part in music festivals representing their particular kind of Balkan music all over the world.
+Since these bands accompany every social event in town, you will likely hear their moving tones during your stay.

-Nature’s revitalizing power in all its glory.
-Wear comfortable shoes, pack some food and, after you’ve parked the car, walk downhill to see the first waterfalls through the plane trees.
-A bit further along you will find Smaragdenia Limni, the emerald lake which took its name from the wonderful colour of its water.
-There you can enjoy your picnic in the midst of the enthralling scenery and, if you like a challenge, dare to take a dip in the water which remains freezing cold even in the height of summer.
-And then carry on hiking through the lush vegetation and discover the 5-6 metre high waterfalls.
+Wear comfortable shoes, pack some food and, after you’ve parked the car, walk downhill to see the first waterfalls through the plane trees and feel the nature’s revitalising power.
+A bit further along you will find Smaragdenia, the emerald lake which took its name from the wonderful colour of its water.
+There you can enjoy your picnic within enthralling scenery and, if you like a challenge, dare to take a dip in the water which remains cold even in the height of summer.
+And then carry on hiking through the lush vegetation and discover the 5-6m high waterfalls.
 There is nothing more invigorating for the body and soul than water falling with the freedom that nature intends.
 Live it!

-22 kilometres from the city of Kilkis, you will enjoy relaxing and healing clay therapy with clay from the bottom of the lake, rich in therapeutic and cosmetic ingredients.
-Allow nature to pamper you the way only she knows.
+Around 22km from the city of Kilkis, you will enjoy a relaxing therapy with clay from the bottom of the lake, rich in therapeutic and cosmetic ingredients.

 Hidden gems of Kilkis